 Instructions for dealing with conflicts of interest with customers were also revised and approved by the Group executive board in 2018.

 The bank’s procedure for following up on quality deviations is designed to ensure a uniformity of response, reporting, filing and follow-up of censurable circumstances among employees across business lines.

 The bank initiated in 2017 a process to establish a new system of event reporting in collaboration with an external supplier.
-The new system will be implemented in the first quarter of 2018.
+The new system was implemented in 2018.
 The system enables an improved overview of events in all areas and documentation of how the events are responded to.

 The sanctions committee is responsible for following up on deviations.
 The committee consists of the Group legal officer, the head of lending at Corporate Banking, the head of lending at Retail Banking, the head of security and the head of HR.
 Sanctions are considered based on internal controls carried out in the business areas and on reported and registered deviations in general.
 The committee meets in principle every quarter, but acute cases can be handled as they arise.

-SpareBank 1 SMN works systematically to uncover and combat economic crime.
-The bank’s overarching guidelines on anti-money laundering give clear guidance for SMN’s work on this theme, assigning clear-cut roles and responsibilities.
+SpareBank 1 SMN works continuously to uncover and combat economic crime.
+The bank’s overarching guidelines on anti-money laundering give clear guidance for SMN’s work on this theme, assigning defined roles and responsibilities.

 Insight into the bank and the customers’ business activities is important in ensuring a risk-based approach to economic crime and in complying with the requirements of legislation.
 The bank has to know which transactions are customary for the customer to undertake in order to effectively uncover unusual or suspicious transactions.
 Documentation must also be provided showing that the control measure is appropriate to the risk concerned.
 Government authorities, customers and competitors must have confidence in the bank’s professionality and integrity.